renaultluk/hackUST-Online-Thrift-Shop/README.md

 To run this website,
 1. clone or download the repository
-2. cd to this directory
+2. cd to the "main" directory
 3. run `npm install`
 4. run `npm run dev`
 5. open http://localhost:3000/ in your browser to view the website